mrishikreddy/Prediction-of-CO2-emissions-RT12/README.md

-# CO2 Emissions Prediction
+# Prediction of CO2 Emissions

-Welcome to the **CO2 Emissions Prediction** project, a Python-based machine learning application that predicts CO2 emissions of vehicles based on their engine size, cylinders, and fuel consumption.
+Welcome to the **Prediction of CO2 Emissions** project, a Python-based machine learning application that predicts CO2 emissions of vehicles based on their engine size, cylinders, and fuel consumption.
 Using linear regression, this project analyzes a dataset to model the relationship between vehicle attributes and CO2 emissions, providing insights into environmental impact.
 It's a great example for learning regression modeling and data analysis with Python.

 ## Table of Contents
 - [Features](#features)